 IBTI Club: Background

-The club currently has 10 company members:
+The club has nine company members:

 - BP Biofuels UK Ltd